European shares rise in relief over Trump's China response

-The pan-European STOXX 600 index rose 1% by 0723 GMT and hovered near its strongest level since March 9, led by gains in banks .SX7P, miners .SXPP and travel & leisure stocks .SXTP.
+The pan-European STOXX 600 index rose 1% by 0723 GMT and hovered near its strongest level since March 9, led by gains in banks, miners and travel & leisure stocks.

 U.S. President Donald Trump began the process of ending special treatment for Hong Kong to punish China on Friday, but did not mention actions that could undermine the Phase One trade deal.